MITRECND/WhoDat/es_design.md

     Returns: (dict) results blob

     Raises:
-        ESProcessingError - when  error occurs formatting version filter of ES query ValueError - when 'low' and 'high' args are not integers
+        ESProcessingError - when  error occurs formatting version filter of ES query ESQueryError - when error occurs at ElasticSearch from sent query/request.
+        ValueError - when 'low' and 'high' args are not integers
     """
     pass
 ```